-By engaging in the alleged conduct described above, we intend to allege that Murray Goulburn caused the trading of units in the MG Unit Trust at a price significantly above their “true” price during the Potential Claim Period.
+By engaging in the alleged conduct, it is alleged that Murray Goulburn caused the trading of MG units as a price significantly above their “true value”.

-Who can register to be part of the class action?
+Can I still register to be part of the Endeavour River Class Action?

-On 29 May 2015, the MG Responsible Entity issued a Product Disclosure Statement (PDS) which provided a forecast to its shareholders and unit holders of a FY16 net profit after tax of $85.8 million.
+On 29 May 2015, the MGRE issued a product disclosure Statement which provided a forecast to its shareholders and unit holders of a FY16 net profit after tax of $85.8 million.

 On 29 February 2016, Murray Goulburn announced a revised FY16 net profit after tax forecast of approximately $63 million, citing historically weak dairy commodity prices.